elc45/celeri/Workflow-for-resolution-tests.md

 0. Create synthetic NAF slip/slip deficit distribution for resolution tests (new notebook named `NNN`)
    - Read NAF mesh geometry and boundary conditions using mesh parameters file `NNN` and triangulated geometry from `NNN`.
+   - Generate synthetic slip/slip displacement vectors in multiple scenarios including but not limited to,
+       - NAF completely locked.
+       - NAF completely locked except for Marmara.
+       - NAF completely locked except for shallow Marmara.
+       - NAF completely locked except for deep Marmara.
+       - NAF completely locked except for donut Marmara.
+       - NAF checkerboards at various wavelengths.
+The checkerboard should be a slipping/not slipping pattern.
+   - Plot each of these.
+   - Write each of these to either a `.npy` or `.csv` file with descriptive names.
+They will be used below.

 1. Generate synthetic surface velocities
     - Identify a reference block model (RBM).